zoundibona/K8sWebhook/README.md

 Admission webhooks are HTTP callbacks that receive admission requests and do something with them.
 You can define two types of admission webhooks, validating admission webhook and mutating admission webhook.
 Mutating admission webhooks are invoked first, and can modify objects sent to the API server to enforce custom defaults.
 After all object modifications are complete, and after the incoming object is validated by the API server, validating admission webhooks are invoked and can reject requests to enforce custom policies. <br>

-Webook provide a security layer as it can deny some kubernetes objects to be created if they do not some criterias like the image and labels, ...
+Webooks provide a security layer as they can deny some kubernetes objects to be created if they do not meet some criterias like the POD image not in the allowed list.
-An example could be a situation where you can predefined a list of allowed images, if the pod image to be created is not part of the list then pod creation will be rejected.
+An example could be a situation where you can predefine a list of allowed images, if the pod image to be created is not part of the list then pod creation will not be allowed.
 Here in this case I will be using a custom script developed in Python Flash to mutate the pod details and validate pod creation.

 When the API server reaches the webhook it expects a reponse which contains a field **Allow** .
-If this field is set to **Yes** then the request is allowed and Kubernetes can mutate/validate the request, otherwise the request is rejected by the API server
+If this field is set to **Yes** then the request is allowed and Kubernetes can mutate/validate the request, otherwise the request is rejected by the API server.

 # KUBERNETES WEBHOOK FLOW
-Webhooks are sent as POST requests from the API server to webhook server, with Content-Type: application/json, with an AdmissionReview API object in the admission.k8s.io API group serialized to JSON as the body.
+Webhooks are sent as POST requests from the API server to webhook server, with Content-Type: application/json, and expected a reponse in JSON format

 * ## KUBERNETES WEBHOOK REQUEST
 A typical webhook request from the API server will look like this :